-This guide describes how to use the Oracle Fusion Middleware Infrastructure distribution to install and configure a standard installation topology as a starting point for a production environment.
+This guide describes how to use the Oracle Fusion Middleware Infrastructure distribution to install and configure a standard installation topology as a starting point for a development environment.

-1.1.1 Using the Standard Installation Topology as a Starting Point
+Using the Standard Installation Topology as a Starting Point

 This guide helps you create the standard installation topology for Oracle Fusion Middleware Infrastructure.
 You can extend this topology to make it highly available and secure so that it is suitable for a production system.